eduardom4020/backend-challenge-1/README.md

 ### For simplicity, let's assume that:
 - There is only one user.
-- There are only 2 providers.
+- There are only 2 cash-in/cash-out providers.
+So the user has 3 statements (provider1's statement, provider2's statement and BinoBank's statement)
 - All cash-out operations will be authorized, don't worry about the user's balance getting negative.
 - The reconciliation algorithm must search for non-reconciled transactions in a 48-hours window.

 **The indicator of success of your algorithm will be the result of the unit tests that you must create.**

-This is the model of a transaction entry (use this model for the providers and Bino statements) :
+This is the model of a transaction entry (use this model for the providers and BinoBank statements) :

 ```json
 [